sujithsai-kalakonda/se20uari151_Assign_1/README.md

 # se20uari151_Assign_1
-program in python send a message from client system to server system and vice versa.
+A program in python send a message from client system to server system and vice versa.